-The following interim Management Discussion and Analysis ("MD&A") reports on the operating results, financial condition and business risks of Siyata Mobile Inc. (formerly Teslin River Resources Corp.) ("Siyata" or the "Company") and is designed to help the reader understand the results of operations and financial condition of the Company as at and for the three and nine months ended September 30, 2016.
-This interim MD&A should be read in conjunction with the Company's audited consolidated financial statements for the years ended December 31, 2015 and 2014 and the notes thereto (the "Financial Statements") which were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standard Board ("IASB"), together with the unaudited condensed consolidated interim financial statements for the three and nine months ended September 30, 2016, which were prepared in accordance with IFRS and in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting (collectively referred to as the "Financial Statements").
+The following Management Discussion and Analysis ("MD&A") reports on the operating results, financial condition and business risks of Siyata Mobile Inc. (formerly Teslin River Resources Corp.) ("Siyata" or the "Company") and is designed to help the reader understand the results of operations and financial condition of the Company as at and for the year ended December 31, 2016.
+This MD&A should be read in conjunction with the Company's audited consolidated financial statements for the years ended December 31, 2016 and 2015 and the notes thereto (the "Financial Statements") which were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standard Board ("IASB").
 Other information contained in these documents has also been prepared by management and is consistent with the data contained in the Financial Statements.
 All dollar amounts referred to in this MD&A are expressed in Canadian dollars except where indicated otherwise.

 The Company's certifying officers, based on their knowledge, having exercised reasonable diligence, are also responsible to ensure that these filings do not contain any untrue statement of a material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it was made, with respect to the period covered by these filings.
-These Financial Statements together with the other financial information included in these filings fairly present in all material respects the financial condition, results of operations and cash flows of the Company, as of the date of and for the periods presented in this filing.
+These Financial Statements together with the other financial information included in these filings fairly present in all material respects the financial condition, results of operations and cash flows of the Company, as of the date of and for the years presented in this filing.
 The Board of Directors approves the Financial Statements and MD&A and ensures that management has discharges its financial responsibilities.
 The Board's review is accomplished principally through the Audit Committee, which meets periodically to review all financial reports, prior to filing.